How to Grow a Construction Business to $5M

 This is where most growing contractors lose money without even knowing it.
 You finish a job, you got paid, so it must have been profitable, right?

 Maybe.
 Maybe not.
-Without job costing that tracks actual labor hours, material costs, sub invoices, and change orders against your original estimate, you’re guessing.
+Without job costing that tracks actual labor hours via time tracking, material costs, sub invoices, and change orders against your original estimate, you’re guessing.

 A $5M contractor who doesn’t know their cost per job is a $5M contractor who might actually be making $3M and losing $200K on the jobs they think are profitable.
 We’ve seen it happen more than you’d expect.